lorensen/VTKExamples/src/VTKBook/Chapter3.md

 factors.
 Infinite lights project light rays parallel to one another.

 Cameras are constructed by the class vtkCamera .
-Important parameters include camera posi-tion, focal point, location of front and back clipping planes, view up vector, and field of view.
-Cam-eras also have special methods to simplify manipulation as described previously in this chapter.
+Important parameters include camera position, focal point, location of front and back clipping planes, view up vector, and field of view.
+Cameras also have special methods to simplify manipulation as described previously in this chapter.